 Put your "NAME" card up on your dash and students will be brought out to your car.
+Each parent has a unique QR code that will be necessary for pick up.
 We will have an area between Prep and Archway for siblings to go to pick up together.
-Students will be picked up in Prep's pick-up line.
 Please remain in the correct pick up line.
 You may be asked to circle back around if you come to the incorrect line.